-- 2. Click the Logical Device Type item to show options. - 3.
+- 2. Click the plus sign (+) on an item's right to show those options. - 3.
 Select your option and click Change. - 4.
 At the confirmation message, click OK.
 A reboot note with a progress bar is displayed.
 The RDX QuikStation reconnects automatically.